 Learn Dutch for free - municipal courses

 The City of Amsterdam is working to encourage new residents to learn Dutch.
 Some citizens are eligible for free language courses with officially recognised organisations.
 For more information on free Dutch courses in Amsterdam, visit the City of Amsterdam website.

 Find a private tutor

 If you prefer a one-on-one approach to learning Dutch or want to speed the process along, a private tutor might be the solution for you.

-Many of the organisations listed above offer private lessons in addition to group classes.
+Many of the organisations listed above, such as Flowently, offer private lessons in addition to group classes.
 Alternatively, agencies such as Dutch Ready and Teacher Finder have been established to match students with tutors for lessons in person or online.
 The extremely high level of English proficiency in The Netherlands means that everyone is a potential tutor - even sites like Marktplaats are worth exploring if you prefer less structure than a typical course.

 Gilde Amsterdam: a social experience